jayedrashid/Photoshop-Design-Notes/README.md

 - If you want to view the mask press `Alt` + `click` on mask thumbnail in the layer panel.
 - Click on the eye icon to view the layer again.

+<h2 align="center">Gradients to Blend</h2>

+One image blend into another
+- between two images apply mask on top layer.
+- Press `G` to initiate gradient tool
+- Press `D` to make foreground and background colors default.
+So the gradient will be white to black.
+- now click and drag a line over the image.
+Hold `Shift` key to make a straight line.
+- to make gradient from opposite direction press Window >> Properties >> Invert your mask or press Ctrl + I.
+- to reposition the image, you need to unlink it from mask in layer Panel.

+<h2 align="center">Marquee & Lasso Tool</h2>

+- these are most common selection tools.
+- Rectangular Marquee Tool to make a selection.
+- From options bar `Subtract From Selection` checked then select areas you want to remove.
+- to fill the selected areas with color Layer >> New Fill Layer >> Solid Color then OK and choose color.
+- Elliptical Marquee Tool to make a circle selection.
+To reposition hold `Space` + `drag`.
+You may `Shift` + `drag` to maintain a ratio.
+- Select >> Transform Selection to resize.
+- to fill the selected areas with color Layer >> New Fill Layer >> Solid Color then OK and choose color.
+- `Ctrl` + `Click` on mask to bring back selection.
+- then reposition selection area.
+- Edit >> Fill to fill it with black.
+- now `Ctrl` + `D` to deselect.
+- Polygonal Lasso Tool to make a Christmas tree.
+- Magnetic Lasso Tool to make a hair style.
+- after selecting an area go Select >> Transform Selection to scale the area or you can right click to get more options like Scale, Rotate, Skew, Distort, Perspective.
+- after selecting an area hold `Shift` + `drag` to add more area or hold `Alt` + `drag` to subtract any area.
+- press `Q` key to view quick mask in red color window to show areas that are not selected.
+- after selecting an area from adjustment layer panel >> Brightness/Contrast then go to Properties panel to increase or decrease.